mrismanaziz/Reforestation/README.md

-## How do the trees get on the internet?
-They log on.
+## Why is the ocean always blue?
+Because the shore never waves back.